purplenetwork/style-guide/README.md

 # Purple Network Frontend Style Guides

-*A mostly reasonable approach to Frontend Code*
+*A mostly reasonable approach to Code*

 Our Style Guides